 2125.1 All purchases made for the District by staff shall be authorized by the General Manager shall be in conformance with the approved District budget.

-2125.2 Any commitment of District funds for a purchase or expense greater than $20,000.00 [or other appropriate amount] shall first be submitted to the Board of Directors for approval or shall be in conformance with prior Board action and/or authorizations.
+2125.2 Any commitment of District funds for a purchase or expense greater than $5,000 shall first be submitted to the Board of Directors for approval or shall be in conformance with prior Board action and/or authorizations.

 2125.3 A "petty cash" fund shall be maintained in the District office having a balance-on-hand maximum of $100.00.